 - SMFM fellow lecture series (twice a month)

 - Monthly multidisciplinary conference (MFM, NICU, OB anesthesia, subspecialty services)

-- Monthly ultrasound conference
+- Monthly ultrasound lectures

 - Quarterly perinatal M&M (joint MFM and NICU)

 The department of Ob/Gyn holds weekly departmental conferences.
 MFM fellow attendance is required at these weekly meetings.
 The exact schedule is distributed monthly.
 Types of conferences include patient care conference, which is an interactive discussion of patient management of specific cases from the preceding week, invited grand rounds lectures, chairman's hour, departmental journal club, morbidity and mortality conference, perinatal educational conference.

 The MFM Division, as well as the Department of Ob/Gyn, place a high value on research and scholarship and encourage fellows development in this area.
 To prepare for academic careers as independent clinical scientists in women’s health care and MFM, we require fellows to acquire the following clinical research skills:

 - Ability to critically analyze and review the literature.

 - Ability to design clinical trials to test scientific hypotheses and treatment outcomes.